 The steep slopes of Molokini are overrun with seabirds.
 Bulwer’s Petrels and Wedge-tailed Shearwaters are the two main species of breeding birds.
 In the cliffs, almost a thousand pairs of birds breed.
 Most of them are shearwaters, which spend the day at sea feeding and come back to their nests and offspring at night.

 Brown Boobies and big Frigate birds with wingspans up to 7 feet wide also roost in Molokini.
 With their superior flying abilities, frigate birds annoy other seabirds until they lose their food, which the frigate bird then picks up in midair.
 They were known as Iwa birds by the Hawaiians, which is Hawaiian for thieves.

-See continue: 45+ Best Hawaii Restaurants That Worth To Wait In 2022
+See continue: 45+ Best Hawaii Restaurants That Worth To Wait